MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-it-spend.md

 Alternatively, you can download the IT Spend Analysis sample as a [.pbix file](https://download.microsoft.com/download/E/9/8/E98CEB6D-CEBB-41CF-BA2B-1A1D61B27D87/IT%20Spend%20Analysis%20Sample%20PBIX.pbix), which is designed for use with Power BI Desktop.

+1. After you open the file in Power BI Desktop, select **File** > **Publish** > **Publish to Power BI** or choose **Publish** in the **Home** ribbon.

+1. In the **Publish to Power BI** dialog, choose a workspace and then **Select**.

+1. In the Power BI service, in your workspace, scroll down to the **IT Spend Analysis Sample** report and select to open.

+1. From the **More options** (...) menu, select **Pin to a dashboard**.
+Select **New dashboard**, enter a name, and choose **Pin live**.

+The dashboard that you create this way isn't the same as the sample dashboard created by the built-in sample.
+You can still use Q&A and make changes to your dashboard.

 ### Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an Excel workbook.
 To see the raw data, enable the Data Analysis add-ins, and then select **Power Pivot** > **Manage**.

+If you want to get and use the Excel file in the Power BI service, follow these steps:

+1. Download the sample from [Power BI Desktop samples](https://github.com/microsoft/powerbi-desktop-samples/tree/main/powerbi-service-samples).
+The file is called *IT Spend Analysis Sample-no-PV.xlsx*.

+1. Open the file in Excel and then select File > Publish > Publish to Power BI.

+1. Select a workspace, such as **My workspace**, and choose **Export**.

-To download the eight original Excel files, see [Explore the Excel samples in Excel](sample-datasets.md#explore-excel-samples-in-excel).
+   There are different ways to work with Excel files.
+For more information, see [Explore the Excel samples in Excel](sample-datasets.md#explore-excel-samples-in-excel).

+1. In the Power BI service, the exported data appears as a dataset in the selected workspace.
+Select** More options** (...) > **Auto-create report**.

+1. Select **Save**, enter a name for your report, and then choose **Save**.

+1. From the **More options** (...) menu, select **Pin to a dashboard**.
+Select **New dashboard**, enter a name, and choose **Pin live**.

+The dashboard that you create this way isn't the same as the sample dashboard created by the built-in sample.
+You can still use Q&A and make changes to your dashboard.

 ## IT Spend Analysis Sample dashboard

-The two numbers tiles on the left of the dashboard, **Var Plan %** and **Variance Latest Estimate % Quarter 3**, give us an overview of how well we're doing against the plan and against the latest quarterly estimate (LE3 = latest estimate quarter 3).
+If you used the built-in sample, the two numbers tiles on the left of the dashboard, **Var Plan %** and **Variance Latest Estimate % Quarter 3**, give you an overview of how well we're doing against the plan and against the latest quarterly estimate (LE3 = latest estimate quarter 3).
 Overall, we're about 6% off the plan.
 Let's explore the cause of this variance: when, where, and in which category.

 ## YTD IT Spend Trend Analysis page